jkds/spark-join-example/README.md

    	> compile

-   	> run [hostname/ip of C*]
+   	> run [sparkmaster=???] [cassandrahost=???]

+You'll then be prompted to select the example you want to execute..

+    Multiple main classes detected, select one to run:

+        [1] com.datastax.demo.JoinTablesExampleApp
+        [2] com.datastax.demo.JoinAndSaveToTableExampleApp

+    Enter number:

+Enter the corresponding number and hit return.

-If you don't specify the parameter for the hostname it will default to 127.0.0.1
+If you don't specify the parameter for sparkmaster then it will default to local.
+If you don't specify the cassandrahost then it will be assumed to be 127.0.0.1

-Given the correct dataset matching entries will be printed on stdout like this:
+When executing `JoinTablesExampleApp`, given the correct dataset matching entries will be printed on stdout like this:

 	Executive -> Personnel ID = 2, Name = Jonathan Ellis
 	Executive -> Personnel ID = 3, Name = Matt Pfeil